Updated: Find out where the new OnePlus Watch 3 places in our rankings

 - Sensors: PPG, SpO2, skin temperature

-With its clever dual display, around four days of battery life, and consistent accuracy across the board, the TicWatch Pro 5 is one of the best smartwatches for those with an Android phone.
+With its clever dual display, around four days of battery life, and consistent accuracy, the TicWatch Pro 5 is a solid pick for Android phone users.

-Our testing showed it’s also still a solid option for workouts and health tracking, with VO2 Max, blood oxygen, GPS, and HR data all on point during our testing.
+Our testing of all three designs showed these are good enough for workouts and health tracking, with VO2 max, blood oxygen, GPS, and HR data (for most workout types) in a healthy range.

-The mammoth case is also only really a good fit for those with big wrists – and the lack of a smaller edition is also compounded by no LTE version, which makes it a non-starter for those who crave connectivity.
+The mammoth case is also only a good fit for those with big wrists, compounded by the omission of an LTE version.
+That makes it a non-starter for those who crave connectivity.

-- Check out our full TicWatch Pro 5 review
+- Check out our full Mobvoi TicWatch Pro 5 review

 Pros